open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexenvfromindex">envFrom</a></b></td>
         <td>[]object</td>
         <td>
-          List of sources to populate environment variables in the container.<br/>
+          List of sources to populate environment variables in the container.
+The keys defined within a source must be a C_IDENTIFIER.<br/>
         </td>
         <td>false</td>
       </tr><tr>